dcunited001/dcunited001.github.io/_posts/2018-10-20-analytic-neurology-da-vinci-shakespeare-and-the-bridge-between-brain-and-mind.md

     a major impact on how individuals skills manifest in a person, which corresponds to physical differences in the brain.

-### The Hegelians Win
+# Education, Early Childhood, Healthy Social Interaction and ...

-- this is why taking art, music, etc out of primary/secondary education is a major mistake. it is essential for developing (structured cognition) that is both (interpretive) and (generative)
+- (Understanding the neuroanalytic perspective on the neurological aspects of psychological development underscores the mistakes of) taking art, music, etc out of primary/secondary education. it is essential for developing (structured cognition) that is both (interpretive) and (generative)

+- Embed K-OS Love Song music video

+### *Don't* Slash Educational Budgets

+  - in fact, we need more of these programs. we need after-school programs to engage kids in these positive pursuits that help us develop our minds early on. every primary and secondary classroom should have one or two teaching assistants on staff.
+Why?
+Because a single teacher should be expected to dedicate ZERO TIME to disciplinary issues and maintain class-room order.
+This is especially true in tougher schools (like the ???  program covers.
+    You'll find adding a second person resolves 90% of any disruptions, simply because -- SOCIAL PHYSICS.
+However, these additional teaching assistants should NOT be thought of as disciplinary grunts because they should be hired as adjunct staff **foremost**, to facilite adult-child interaction, which is purely bounded by a single teacher and a 30 to 1 teacher to child ratio.
+This ratio should be 5 to 1, but 10 staff members to every child would be reasonable for the budget.
+    - This sounds expensive?!
+I posit that it is expensive in the long-term to *NOT* invest these resources in childred.
+Further, our economy is going to be strained and we will need to reallocate resources to compensate for unemployment.
+    - By analogy, if such teaching assistants parallel nurses under doctors in the hierarchy of authority, then it means that staff may be hired without needing needing an education major as a college graduate -- or perhaps they would only need a two year degree.

+#### Think of the Children?
+Ummm ...
+Think of the Economy!

+- When automation first leads to rising unemployment, federal and state governments will need a mild form of [Employer of Last Resort]() to artificially increase supply of jobs to maintain higher levels of employment.
+Yes, it's Keynesian economics.
+Technically, that's all that ELR programs are: you're paying people to dig holes, so they can fill them in again.
+This all falls under the government budget, which simply means we damn well sure better get our value out of the budget expenditures, which is why UBI programs are a sick
+  joke: they don't deliver anything but idealistic hope of value returns.
+  - Instead, by systematically increasing the student-to-teacher ratio in classrooms across america -- and by NOT slashing arts programs -- then we will end up with a smarter, more diversely employable youth population.
+This means that the initial impacts of the automation crisis like employment rates disrupted across economic segments will be aided by having a young population that is more widely skilled that can be dynamically reallocated.
+    - Yes, this is expensive, but realisticially sizing up the crisis we will encounter less than two decades from now, can we afford not to seek to improve metrics like student-to-teacher ratio and diversity of skill?
+NOW is the time to act.
+Sadly, the *only* solutions which will help are those with long-term payoff.
+There are very few effective short-term policy responses to the automation crisis.
+We will either be ready for it, or we may end up tearing ourselves apart.

+### Activating Meta/Cognition in Early Childhood Development and Adolescence

-- (This is why) presenting the child's mind with the right approaches for deconstructing information and constructing cognition provides a set of "initiation"-like methods for nudging the child's mind in the correct direction to develop intelligence.
+(segue ...
+This is why) presenting the child's mind with the right approaches for deconstructing information and constructing cognition provides a set of "initiation"-like methods for nudging the child's mind in the correct direction to develop intelligence.
+If you "awaken" certain methods of meta/cognition while providing the child with incentives for consistently reinforcing specific cognitive methods, then these tools will feel more natural as they develop.
+Done correctly, the the child will continue to engage in problem solving by independently leveraging these meta/cognitive methods in dynamic and modular ways.
+They won't necessarily understand why they approach new problems in creative ways, they just will.
+When the mind is young, reinforcement has a greater effect on a mind that is far more flexible.
+The younger people are when they strengthen these meta/cognitive methods, the more natural they feel and the more likely that subsequent evolution of the brain as an analytical machine will structure itself around a dense core of meta/cognitive intelligence.

+###

+Children that lack interaction as babies and toddlers is an extreme example of the opposite of this idea.
+Research shows that intergenerational interaction with uncles, grandparents and other family members is correlates with higher intelligence.
+When you lack interaction, you're presented less often with new perspectives and methods of cognition.
+Children and adolescents that lack interaction or other components of psychological development feel unconsciously compelled to seek them out elsewhere.
+They don't usually know what they're looking for, *but they will look for something*, which makes them unwisely dependent on people outside the family who may be untrustworthy.
+However, a younger person may neither have a strongly developed values system nor may they have tools to vet new social connections, especially if they don't receive enough exposure to those skills for whatever reason: sometimes parents try to over-protect their children from some facets of life, unaware that they're leaving their children more vulnerable.
+As a parent, you need to encourage your child to engage in a diverse set of experiences: independently;
+in a safe environment; making their own choices and dealing with the consequences.

+###

+Sadly, the "Nuclear family" of the 1950's disrupted extended family living situations; however, bankers who wanted to accelerate demand for housing bloated the price of real-estate by pulling the family unit apart and, perhaps incidentally, gained money and power.
+The spread of Nuclear family units had a huge impact on rates of adult-child interaction and other sociophysical metrics like breadth of information exposure: in childhood and adolescence, if you live with more people, they are connected to a larger network and thus you will receive and process a more broad set of information and perspectives; dynamics that have evolved with broadband internet to be sure.

+Today, you simply cross your fingers and hope that politicized newsfeed algorithms will teach your child which piercings are appropriate, among other critical lifestyle decisions that no artificial intelligence could ever get horribly wrong -- as judged from the perspective of the parents and family.
+To be sure, neither strongly defined values nor judgement (cast by people with mindful awareness of circumstances, open minds and open hearts) are always toxic.
+The opposite is seen: societies are self-corrupting that are devoid of people with strongly developed values and morals or who do not have pronounced, shared systems of values.
+Both diversity of moral system and social consensus on values are critical to the next generation's apprehension of morality: *when this swings out of balance, it is an example of the collective unconscious emanating into sociophysical systems, thereby stirring society to self-correct the lack of balance.*

+What social liberals don't understand about social conservatives: people have a right to build diverse communities with different sets of values and families have a right to raise their children according to the set of values that they and their children come to see as correct.
+If you describe yourself as someone who vigorously defends diversity, then that previous sentence should make your head explode.

+There is no "perfect" answer; still, deciding on the right moment to introduce a child to specific topics, ideas, mindsets or lifestyles should be a decision for the family to make; not some algorithm; not an untrustworthy person introduced into your child's life because they sought something not found in nearby healthy social outlets; not circumstances induced by poverty and overworking parents in a community that lacks adequate afterschool programs after having their budgets slashed.

+- TODO: move the section on how it's impossible for parents to not understand some psychological concepts, albeit intuitively.

 - Sure, in the Nature vs. Nurture argument, epi/genetics helps quite a bit.
 However, for plastic neural networks like the circuits and pathways of the human mind, the specific information processed coupled to the structure of approach used to destructure and restructure it has a far greater impact than psychology and neurology seem to realize.
   - That is -- and this will satisfy Hegelian philosophers and Buddhists quite a bit -- your mind primarily adapts to metaphysical structures that are pre-eminent.
 It does so by constructing its own images of those metaphysical structures, which ontologically correspond to deconstructions and typological permutations of invisible metaphysical forms which are pre-eminant.
 So, as for the Hegelian and Marxist Metaphysicists, both sides are somewhat correct, since it's recursive, but truncate the recursion in an inductive mathematic proof and you'll see the Hegelian conception of metaphysics provides the forms to which the materially derived Marxist forms converge.

 ### Back to Da Vinci

+(TODO: move up these sections up)

 # A Neuroanalytic Perspective on Shakespeare and other Dead Poets